losizm/scamper/README.md

-The **poolSize** specifies the maximum number of requests processed concurrently, and **queueSize** specifies the maximum number of requests permitted to wait for processing &mdash; _incoming requests that would exceed this limit are discarded_.
+The **poolSize** specifies the maximum number of requests processed concurrently, and **queueSize** specifies the maximum number of requests permitted to wait for processing.

-Note **queueSize** is also used to configure server backlog (i.e., backlog of incoming connections), so technically there can be up to double **queueSize** waiting to be processed if both request queue and server backlog are filled.
+Note **queueSize** is also used to configure server backlog (i.e., backlog of incoming connections), so technically there can be up to double **queueSize** waiting to be processed if both request queue and server backlog are filled &mdash; _incoming requests that would exceed this limit are discarded_.

 The **bufferSize** is the length in bytes of the buffer used when reading from and writing to a socket.